 If you read through the implementation plan you can see that there are so many ways to experiment.
 Stop spending all your time thinking about manual bid adjustments.
-Start thinking about interesting, novel, or unique signals that you can send in via deep funnel to optimize your ads.
+Start thinking about the interesting, novel, or unique signals that you can send in via deep funnel to optimize your ads.

-Use your extra time to think about all the other things you should be doing like writing blog posts, conducting A/B tests and listening to the PPC Show from AdStage.
+Use your extra time to think about all the other things you should be doing like writing blog posts, conducting A/B tests, and listening to the PPC Show from AdStage.

 Benefits of using Facebook’s deep funnel API.

 Facebook uses its server-side events API for its deep funnel optimizations (API LINK).
-You can use the same API to send over pixel events — Facebook estimates 10% of pixel events don’t get recorded.
+You can use the same API to send over pixel events — Facebook estimates that 10% of pixel events don’t get recorded.
 Their best practice is to send pixel events using your normal tracking script and using a server-side event (including the Browser ID, and Click ID (where it exists); they will record both and automatically throw away any duplicated data.